bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 ### Valid octal numbers

-Use a leading zero followed by the letter “o”;
+Use a leading zero followed by the letter "o”;

     0O755;
     0o644;